EBuzzMiler/EBuzzMiler.github.io/_posts/2016-02-05-practice-assembling-topics-of-interest.markdown

 Since brevity is wit, I'll outline what I intend to do.

-There's now more than a billion websites on the internet.
-Try to provide good descriptive copy and valuable content from sources of applications on web.
-It is the modern day theater within a theatre.
-Today's  information technologies help business to understand business while helping deliver the explanations.
-Each making different assumptions to target their readership.
-Mostly, the narrative is aimed at a busy public with a need to understand and assemble information technology hardware and software solve a business problem, help capture more market share or communicate company breaking news.
+Today there's more than a billion websites on the internet.
+To try and provide good descriptive copy and useful content from sources on web will have to adhere to some uniform methodology.
+It is a literal equivalent to the modern day theater-within-a-theatre.
+Today's information technologies help business to understand knowlege while delivering the explanations.
+Each makes assumptions to target a reader so the narrative aimed at a busy public needs to understand.

+So my task is to assemble information technology hardware and software to solve business problems, and communicate how a company break their needs down to do the same thing.

-This is a shallow purpose, but one that takes IT knowledge and makes a connection.
-Some mistakes will need to be made.
-We have to assume and assimulate new concepts never before applied all while adapting solid principles of IT designed to be shared with an audience.
+This is a purpose, one that takes IT knowledge and makes connections.
+Mistakes will be made.
+We will have to assume and assimilate new concepts as never before and apply common sense while adapting principles to be shared with the broader audience.

-So my narrative, as I spin up this story, is one of discovery and sharing.
-That's a kind of magic rhetoric I would like to have working not so transparently behind the screens to an application knowledge to others.
-After all, it's the application of the technology to business problems in a case like basis that will address the .
+As I spin up this story, the narrative is one of discovery and sharing.
+That's a kind of magic rhetoric I would like to have working not so transparently to stage applications knowledge to help others.
+After all, it's the application of the technology to business on a case study basis to address the problem.

-As a simple explanation would allow, web servers used to be used for websites to place their code on and to produce a system to be supported.
-Today, the cloud has taken over this space, despite many of the server's functions to have changed slightly.
-My first topic will explore how the web server and the cloud offer some of the same purposes but with different results.
+As a simple explanation may begin how the cloud takes over the old ways, and many of the functions no longer need to be supported.
+My first topic explores how a running web server through the cloud offer the same purposes but with different results.

-This is going to be the place where I jump in.
-Be patient with me dear reader, I am more green than I admit, but I am willing to grow.
+Please jump in.
+Be patient with me dear reader, I am more green than I admit, but I willing to grow.
+Comments will be enabled once I learn how to make it so.